 If A Student Comes to Class With A Fever:

 If, before entering VEG, a student's digital temperature reading (which is 1 to 2° lower on our thermometers) is over 99°, s/he will not be permitted to enter the VEG premises.
 That child may attend the class via zoom that day.
 The child's parent must submit a negative Covid-19 test result before the child can return as an in-person participant.
 If a child is having symptoms but the test is negative, s/he must attend the next class via Zoom and then return in-person the following week.
 For example: If a child has temperature or COVID symptoms on the class day of October 1, they would attend via Zoom on October 1 and October 8, and then return as an in-person participants on October 15.

 If a student tests positive for COVID-19 after attending a VEG class, the parent must contact Ms. Phillips immediately.
 That student and his/her classmates will be contacted and must attend the next class via zoom or wait two weeks before returning as an in person participant. .

 All VEG Educators are master teachers with at least 25 years of teaching experience.
 VEG Alumni are hired to assist the teachers and serve as role models for the students.

 Prospective students in grades 2-10 must have an IQ of 130+ and/or in the 90th % or higher on state tests.
 Students can be accepted (Ages 2-10) without an IQ test if the executive director, after an interview and curriculum assessment, recommends admissions.

-The Fall 2019/Spring 2020 tuition is $65 per hour.
-Payment plans, sibling/military discounts and financial assistance are available to qualifying students.
+The tuition for Fall 2021 and Spring 2022 is $70 per hour.
+Early pay discounts, payment plans, sibling/military discounts and financial assistance are available to qualifying families.